Validation with Zod

 When a route declares request.body, DaloyJS will also enforce:

-- Content-Length / streamed size against
+- Content-Length and streamed size against

-app.bodyLimitBytes→ 413. - Content-Type against
+app.bodyLimitBytes→ 413. - Content-Type against the route's

 Type inference